More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 How to Use

-1. Pick a version: v4 for general purpose, v7 for database keys, v1 if you need a legacy time-based ID
+1. Pick a version: v4 for general purpose, v7 for database keys, v5 for deterministic name-based IDs, v1 for a legacy time-based ID

 3. Optionally switch case to UPPER and format to plain or {braced}